We hand-pick the finest ceilidh bands Oxfordshire has to offer.

 Regularly booked across the Thames Valley and Oxfordshire.

-Based on ceilidh enquiries across Oxfordshire and the Cotswolds, the median budget couples enter is £1,200, with quotes typically ranging from £400 for a solo ceilidh musician to £2,000 for a full ceilidh-and-covers band.
+Based on 41 ceilidh enquiries across Oxfordshire and the Cotswolds, the median budget couples enter is £1,500, with confirmed bookings ranging from £1,097 (Harvest Moon Ceilidh Band at Hadsham Farm) to £2,650 (Ceilidh Twist at Merriscourt).

 Yes.
 Most ceilidh bands covering Oxfordshire are based in London and travel out for events.
 From central London to Oxford is typically under 90 minutes, and to Henley-on-Thames or the Cotswolds around 70 minutes.
 Bands usually factor travel into their quote so there is rarely a separate travel surcharge for Oxfordshire venues.
 You can also browse our picks for the best ceilidh bands in London.

-Based on our bookings, popular venues include the Cherwell Boathouse in Oxford, Hadsham Farm Weddings near Banbury, Corpus Christi College, The Perch in Binsey, Isis Farmhouse in Iffley and Primrose Hill Farm near Banbury.
-Stowe House in nearby Buckingham is also a regular booking for Oxfordshire couples.
+Based on our bookings, popular venues include Primrose Hill Farm near Banbury (our most-enquired ceilidh venue), the Cherwell Boathouse in Oxford, Hadsham Farm Weddings near Banbury, Merriscourt near Chipping Norton, Corpus Christi College, The Perch in Binsey and Isis Farmhouse in Iffley.

 About 1 in 6 couples who enquire about ceilidh bands specifically ask for covers or a DJ set alongside the traditional dances.
 If your guests include a lot of people who have never done ceilidh before, a ceilidh-and-covers band lets you do an hour of traditional dances to get everyone warmed up then switch to a pop and rock party set to finish the night.
 Ceilidh Twist, Circassian and Paragon all offer this format.
 For a full breakdown of how ceilidh works at weddings, read our ceilidh band wedding guide.